Todd Family Final DNA Report

 1

-4. William Todd=>Abingdon Presbyterian Church 1723-1738; Hunterdon Co NJ 1740s; Augusta Co VA 1750; Bedford Co 1760-1770, Could be brother OR cousin.
+c.
+William Todd=>children baptized in Abingdon Presbyterian Church 1723-1738; Hunterdon Co NJ 1740s; Augusta Co VA 1750; Bedford Co 1760-1770, Could be brother OR cousin.

-5. John Todd 1746-1829 Lincoln Co, TN (TF19) (son of immigrant William Todd of NJ, PA &VA)
+d.
+John Todd 1746-1829 Lincoln Co, TN (shown to be son of immigrant William Todd of NJ, PA &VA)

-6. Preston Todd b 1805 TN =>Moniteau Twp MO by 1840 and Macon Co MO by 1850 (grandson of Low Todd 1723-1792 of NJ, PA, VA, TN)(TF19)t
+e.
+Preston Todd b 1805 TN =>Moniteau Twp MO by 1840 and Macon Co MO by 1850 (shown to be grandson of Low Todd 1723-1792 of NJ, PA, VA, TN, son of William Todd the immigrant

-7. James Todd d 1799 Augusta Co VA (possibly Irish Immigrant Augusta Co VA) (TF136)
+7. 7.
+James Todd d 1799 Augusta Co VA (possibly Irish Immigrant) (TF136)

-8. Nathaniel Todd 1751 Ireland d 1828 Laurens Co SC (TF47)
+8. 8.
+Nathaniel Todd 1751 Ireland d 1828 Laurens Co SC (TF47)

 9. Patrick Todd 1768 Ireland d 1852 Laurens Co SC (TF48)